Guidance Document 5

 Usage of the MDA Certificate

 Treated regulated material will require the MDA Certificate to be attached after treatment.
 It can be attached to the bill of lading, invoice, load ticket or separate packages of treated material.
-If treated material is comingled with un-regulated material, it must all be regarded as regulated, with the Certificate attached to the lot.

 • Lot Number

-• Treatment Completion (m/d/y/time)
+• Treatment completion (m/d/y/time)

-• Treatment Facility (name or number)
+• Treatment facility (name or number)

-• Shipment Date (m/d/y)
+• Shipment date (m/d/y)

-• Consignee (company name/address)
+• Consignee (company name and address)

 • Inspected by (full name of in-house staff)